hpc/mpifileutils/doc/rst/dchmod.1.rst

    Change --exclude and --match to apply to item name rather than its full path.

+.. option:: --progress N

+   Print progress message to stdout approximately every N seconds.
+   The number of seconds must be a non-negative integer.
+   A value of 0 disables progress messages.

 .. option:: -v, --verbose

    Run in verbose mode.
 Prints a list of statistics including the